top of page

 Activities 2010-2016 Web.png

 C++ is the programming language that can be used on several different platforms.
-This language was therefore chosen to be the backbone of ioStudio.
+This language was therefore chosen to be the backbone of an ioStudio system.
 All SW implemented, including the interrupt service routine and board support, is object-oriented C++.
 The ioStudio research project also found a way to move this software between different platforms and only changing the board support package.
 95% of all the software in the system should be movable.

 A maritime control system also needs a software and hardware front-end implementing an operator’s station.
 The development of front-end applications has been evolving from hardware buttons, LED’s, LCD displays, color displays, desktops, touch panels to web and mobile phones.
 The hardware button may still be the optimal user experience, even though glossy displays are the ones dominating sales exhibitions.